iandoesallthethings/santoka-bot/README.md

 I'm aiming at a _good enough_ deterministic random poem every hour.
 Here's how it works:

-1. Grab a seeded [Knuth shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) of all the poems where the seed is the current month
+1. Grab a seeded [Knuth shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) of all the poems where the seed is `hours since epoch / number of poems`.
+This gives us the current `cycle` index.

-2. Grab the nth poem, where n is the current hour since the beginning of the month
+2. Grab the `n`th poem, where `n` is the current hour since the beginning of `cycle`.

 3. Post to Bluesky, Mastodon, and Twitter when /haiku is called from an authenticated cron job

-At the moment, there are enough poems to last about 25 days.
-It just loops after that until the next month, then reshuffles on the first
+At the moment, there are enough poems to go about 27 days without any repeats.
+Since it's based off of a timestamp, it's also statess, so the order is preserved between deployments, between restarts, etc etc.

 ## Dev